JuliaDynamics/ResumableFunctions.jl/docs/src/internals.md

 # Internals

-The macro `@resumable` transform a function definition into a finite state-machine, i.e. a callable type holding the state and references to the internal variables of the function and a constructor for this new type respecting the method signature of the original function definition.
-When calling the new type a modified version of the body of the original function definition is executed:
+The macro `@resumable` transforms a function definition into a finite state-machine, i.e.
+  * a callable type holding the state and references to the internal variables of the function,  and
+  * a constructor for this new type respecting the method signature of the original function definition.

+When calling an instance of this new type, a modified version of the body of the original function definition is executed:
-  - a dispatch mechanism is inserted at the start to allow a non local jump to a label inside the body;
+  - a dispatch mechanism is inserted at the start to allow a non-local jump to a label inside the body;
-  - the `@yield` statement is replaced by a `return` statement and a label placeholder as endpoint of a non local jump;
+  - the `@yield` statement is replaced by a `return` statement and a label placeholder as endpoint of a non-local jump;
-  - `for` loops are transformed in `while` loops and
+  - `for` loops are transformed into `while` loops; and
-  - `try`-`catch`-`finally`-`end` expressions are converted in a sequence of `try`-`catch`-`end` expressions with at the end of the `catch` part a non local jump to a label that marks the beginning of the expressions in the `finally` part.
+  - `try`-`catch`-`finally`-`end` expressions are converted into a sequence of `try`-`catch`-`end` expressions; at the end of the `catch` part, a non-local jump is inserted to a label that marks the beginning of the expressions in the `finally` part.

-The two last transformations are needed to overcome the limitations of the non local jump macros `@goto` and `@label`.
+The last two transformations are needed to overcome the limitations of the non-local jump macros `@goto` and `@label`.

 The complete procedure is explained using the following example: